The Google Analytics→Google BigQuery pipeline collects raw non-sampled data about user behavior on your website, both at hit and session level.

 You can set up only one OWOX BI pipeline for each BigQuery dataset.
 Creating several pipelines for one dataset may cause the hit data to be overwritten.

-7. Integrate the tracking code in your website.
+7. Integrate the tracking code on your website.

 The method of implementing the tracking code depends on your project.
 Read about the tracking with Google Tag Manager, analytics.js, Measurement Protocol, Tealium IQ, and AMP pages, Android and iOS apps tracking in the list of the tracking code implementation methods.